 A workplace injury can be devastating.
-After suffering one, you may wonder how you will pay your medical bills, who will take care of your home, and will you ever be able to do the things that you are accustomed to doing?
+After suffering one, you may wonder how you will pay your medical bills, who will take care of your home, and whether you will ever be able to do the things that you are accustomed to doing.
 While some of these questions can only be answered by the passage of time, those questions involving money may be answered by the existence of the workers’ compensation program in Arkansas.
-The workers’ compensation program in Arkansas is administered by the Arkansas Workers’ Compensation Commission (AWCC) and nearly every worker in Arkansas is covered, although exceptions exist.
-For instance, those employed by a company of 2 or fewer employees may not be covered nor are agricultural farm laborers, those employed in domestic help, or Arkansans employed by non-profit, religious, charitable or relief organizations.
-While railroad and maritime workers are not covered by Arkansas’ workers’ compensation program, they are covered by federal programs.
+The workers’ compensation program in Arkansas is regulated by the Arkansas Workers’ Compensation Commission (AWCC), and nearly every worker in Arkansas is covered, although exceptions exist.
+For instance, those employed by a company of 2 or fewer employees may not be covered, nor are agricultural farm laborers, those engaged in domestic help, or Arkansans employed by non-profit, religious, charitable, or relief organizations.
+While Arkansas’ workers’ compensation program does not cover railroad and maritime workers, they are covered by federal programs.

-Benefits under the workers’ compensation program typically include those for medical expenses and for lost wages.
-Benefits for medical expenses can be rather broad and may include:
+Benefits under the workers’ compensation program typically include those for medical expenses and lost wages.
+Benefits for medical costs can be rather broad and may include:

 - Surgery and pre-surgical care

 - Other rehabilitative treatments

 However, before you seek treatment, you should first consult with your employer’s insurance carrier.
 If you have prior approval, you will not be responsible for the medical bills incurred while visiting a personal physician.
 However, if you seek medical treatment without authorization, you may be liable for these expenses.